Biomedical Applications of Elastomers

 Soft and Small - the challenges of compression testing hydrogel embolic beads - Rosemary Bushby and Andy Lewis (Biocompatibles UK, BTG)

-Synchrotron X-ray studies of elastomers used in biomedical applications under strain - Tan Sui (University of Surrey)
+Synchrotron X-ray studies of elastomers used in biomedical applications under strain (24.6MB) - Tan Sui (University of Surrey)

 In situ synchrotron X-ray techniques combined with modelling provide an opportunity to obtain insights into the relationship between the structure and function of polymeric materials from multi-scale perspective.
-Examples presented will include thermoplastic polyurethane (TPU) elastomers in which the internal strain evolution, origins of Mullins effect and temperature-dependent changes within the materials depends on the length-scale of consideration.
+Examples presented included thermoplastic polyurethane (TPU) elastomers in which the internal strain evolution, origins of Mullins effect and temperature-dependent changes within the materials depends on the length-scale of consideration.

-Use of platinum cured silicone for increased comfort, control and moisture management in prosthetics - Ana Gallego (Blatchford Group)
+Use of platinum cured silicone for increased comfort, control and moisture management in prosthetics (2.6MB) - Ana Gallego (Blatchford Group)

 Laser drilled prosthetic liners manufactured in platinum cured silicones and silicone-based coatings can achieve a reduction in sweating, increased comfort and control of the prosthesis.
 This talk depicts the anatomy of a sweat management prosthetic liner and the benefit for amputees.